 Going Deeper: The Complete Vetting Checklist

-These five questions are the essential starting point for any conversation.
+While these five questions are the essential starting point for any conversation.
 They cut to the heart of the relationship and reveal a lot about an agency’s character and process.
 But a truly thorough vetting process goes deeper.
-There are other important questions to ask about technology choices, communication styles, and how progress is tracked and measured.
+For instance, there are other important questions to ask about technology choices, communication styles, and how progress is tracked and measured.

 We wanted to create a genuinely useful tool for anyone in this position.
 So, we’ve compiled a comprehensive checklist that includes the five questions from this article, plus seven more that cover the critical details.
 It’s a complete guide to help you make the best possible decision.